codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 toc: true
 ---

-A Git Source in Codefresh is a Custom Resource Definition (CRD) created by Codefresh, connected to a Git repository in your organization.
+A Git Source is a Custom Resource Definition (CRD) created by Codefresh, connected to a Git repository in your organization.
 It serves as an easy way to manage the deployment and configuration of Argo CD applications on clusters, as every resource in the Git repo referenced by the Git Source is always synced to the cluster.
 Codefresh manages the Git Source itself as an Argo CD application.

 <!-- verify: The Git repository adheres to an opinionated folder structure, also managed by Codefresh. -->
 To understand the relationship between Git Sources, GitOps Runtimes, and Argo CD applications, review [Git Source Concepts](#git-source-concepts).

 Codefresh supports [Standard and Restricted Git Sources](#standard-and-restricted-git-sources).
-You can create, edit, and delete both types Git Sources directly in the UI.
+You can create, edit, and delete both types Git Sources directly in the Codefresh UI.

 ## Git Source concepts

-Let's look at a few central concepts around Git Sources in Codefresh which illustrate how the Git Source interacts with other entities, mainly
+To understand how Git Sources work, let's look at a few central concepts around Git Sources in Codefresh which illustrate how the Git Source interacts with other entities, mainly GitOps Runtimes and Argo CD applications.

 DIAGRAM: tree diagram of Runtime > Git source > App folders

 ### Git Sources & GitOps Runtimes

-Git Sources are always connected to GitOps Runtimes in the GitOps ecosystem.
-You can create one or more Git Sources for the same Runtime.
+Git Sources are always connected to GitOps Runtimes in Codefresh's GitOps ecosystem in Codefresh.
+Every GitOps Runtime can have one or more Git Sources.

-Git Sources are created in the Shared Configuration Repository, typically in `.resources/<runtime-name>/`.
+Git Sources are created in the account's Shared Configuration Repository, typically in `.resources/<runtime-name>/`.
 The [Shared Config repo]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a designated Git repo storing configuration settings and manifests shared among Runtimes in the same account.

 ### Git Sources & Argo CD applications
 On creating an Argo CD application in Codefresh, before you can commit the application manifest, you need to select the GitOps Runtime and the Git Source to which to commit it.

-PIC o
-Commiting an Argo CD applciation to a Git Source, ensures that:
-* The application's manifest in the Git repository referenced by the Git Source is always synced to the cluster
-* The application hierarchy is rendered correctly in the GitOps Apps dashboard with the Git Source as the parent application.

 PIC

+Committing an Argo CD application to a Git Source, ensures that:
+* The application's manifest in the Git repository referenced by the Git Source is always synced to the cluster.
+* The application hierarchy is rendered correctly in the GitOps Apps dashboard as an application set with the Git Source as the parent application.

+PIC

 If the Argo CD application is not part of a Git Source:
-The hierarchy is not correctly rendered in teh GitOPs dashboard.
+* The hierarchy is not correctly rendered in the GitOPs dashboard, even if the Argo CD application is part of an application set.
-You cannot modify or delete the application in Codefresh.
-The UI displays that "there was an issue with the application's Git Source."
+* You cannot modify the application's settings nor delete the application in Codefresh.
+These options are disabled in the UI with a notification that "there was an issue with the application's Git Source."

+PIC

 ### Git Sources & Application Projects
-Application Projects are important for Restricted Git Sources.
-Application Projects group related Argo CD applications.
-All Argo CD applications committed to the same Restricted Git Source must belong to the same Application Project.
-The Applicatio
+Application Projects serve as a way to group and organize related Argo CD applications.
+All Argo CD applications are assigned to the default project without any deployment restrictions as a rule.

-When you d
+For Standard Git Sources, users can choose a different Application Project for their Argo CD applications.

+In the context of Restricted Git Sources, Application Projects play a critical role, not just for organization purposes, but also for access control by teams, and source and deployment destinations.

 ## Standard and Restricted Git Sources